Iacopo454/Shoes-shop/README.md

 # SHOES SHOP
+> This project is an e-commerce website created to advert and sell shoes but only for learning purposes at the moment, so no commercial or business benefits are taken, in future with some changes this project could become potentially a real E-commerce website, implementing a real stripe Api for payments for example.(The Stripe functionality for payment implemented is in testin mode but it has the same functionality).
-> This project is an e-commerce website created to advert and sell shoes.
-The user can easily register and use the platform to buy shoes, create his own favourite wish list and give also a feedback to the seller after buying an item using the review and rating functionality provided.
+The user can easily register and use the platform to buy shoes (using testing mode), create his own favourite wish list and give also a feedback to the seller after registration using the signup form.

-The user receive also a confirmation email after registering for the first time, and after submitting any order request, this using Gmail account and deployment in Heroku.
+The user receive also a confirmation email after registering for the first time, and after submitting any order request, this functionality is working using the Gmail email account settings, generatig a password for the app.
+The project has been develop in Gitpod and deployed in Heroku using also the S3 AWS Amazon free service to store the photos in a bucket for better performance and user experience.

+### User Stories

-The user can choose from 5 different categories of shoes and can easily buy any item available using the stripe payment gateway system.
+* The user can choose from 5 different categories of shoes: Men, Women, Kids, boy, girl and can easily buy any item available using the stripe payment gateway system in testing mode so not real payments.
+* The user can create his own favourite item list using the Wishlist model created
+* The user can also review and give a rating score for any product bought, please see below to better explanation of user stories.
+* The project is designed to be compatible with all devices, from computer to mobile and Highpads.

 ## Table of Contents